-All federally recognized tribes as well as the general public in the State of Wyoming have been notified of this waiver amendment and have had the opportunity to review and comment on the waiver amendments proposed pursuant to the process approved with the Medicaid State plan.
-Initial tribal consulation occurred during the Tribal Advisory Group meeting held November 28, 2018.
-The public and tribal notices for the first and second public comment periods are attached to this waiver as Attachment A. Conference calls were scheduled and held on February 12th, 2019 at 11am and February 14th, 2019 at 3pm.
+All federally recognized tribes as well as the general public in the State of Wyoming were notified of this waiver amendment and have had the opportunity to review and comment on the waiver amendments proposed pursuant to the process approved with the Medicaid State plan.
+The official tribal consultation and public notice was released on February 8, 2019 and closed on March 15, 2019.
+Initial discussion of the waiver renewal occurred during the Tribal Advisory Group meeting held November 28, 2018.
+The public and tribal notice is attached to this waiver as "Attachment A." Conference calls were scheduled and held on February 12th, 2019 at 11am and February 14th, 2019 at 3pm.
+The agency posts public notices online on the Medicaid website [https://health.wyo.gov/wpcontent/uploads/2019/02/Publicand-Tribal-Notice_1915-b_c_waiver-renwal.2019.2.8-2.pdf] and at the agency for public viewing.
+The public notice advises that hard copies of the renewal are available by contacting the state program manager by phone, email or in person at the agency's address.